ComputeCanada/magic_castle/scenario.md

 and then look for the name of the network which **External** column is set to **Yes**.

-Modifying this variable after the cluster is built lead to a rebuild of the login node and a renew of its floating ip at next `terraform apply`.
+Modifying this variable after the cluster is built leads to a rebuild of the login node and a renew of its floating ip at next `terraform apply`.

 #### `os_image_name`